-While your air conditioner was built to bear all of the crazy weather in Suffolk/Nassau County, occasionally severe weather can result in an AC repair.
+While your air conditioner was built to bear all of the crazy weather in Long Island, occasionally severe weather can result in an AC repair.
 As an example, bad weather oftentimes coincides with power surges.
 Since your AC is electronic, and power surges and electronics are not compatible, you’ll want to take steps to protect your AC.
 It’s ideal to turn your system off using your thermostat and turn off the circuit breaker to offer maximum protection during a storm.

 Many people have concerns about too much water getting on their air conditioner and decide to cover it with a tarp or cover.
 This is not necessary, and could actually damage your AC if you neglect to remove the covering before you run it again.
 Your AC was built to handle rain and snow, so hold onto your money and avoid a potential AC repair by not covering your unit.
 However, if you see that your unit is in standing water after a storm, make sure to call Airmax Long Island Inc before you turn it back on.